KARAN-D05/Gate-Level-Perceptron/README.md

-# 🔁 Cybernetic Adaptive Learning System
+# 🔁 Gate-Level Cybernetic Classifier

 - `Progress:`Implemented a feedback-driven adaptive learning binary-classifier that based on error input autonomously alter its decision boundary by implementing [Max-Initialized Decremental Search](Detector_v1.1/Max-Initialized%20Decremental%20Search) (MIDS) and resets the control loop for repeated adaptive cycles.